emsesp/docs/docs/index.md

 ### 🔧 Integrations

-Native integration with home automation systems such as Home Assistant, Domoticz and  openHAB, as well as Modbus and Prometheus.
+Native integration with popular home automation systems such as Home Assistant, Domoticz, IOBroker, Loxone and openHAB.

+Support for Modbus and Prometheus.

-MQTT and RESTful API for automation and integration with other systems.
+MQTT and RESTful APIs for deeper integrations with other systems.

 </div>